JuanBQti/Research-Cardano/Incentive-Mechanisms/Parameters-Landscape/A_Staking_rewards_and_monetary_policy/minPoolCost/Incentive_Effects_minPoolCost.md

 where it is assume that the  operator's active pledge is equal to its declared pledge, $\hat{p}_i=p_i$.

-Consider a reduction in `minPoolCost` and that the operator declares this `minPoolCost` (this assumption contrasts with [Brünjes et al. (2020)](References/papers/reward-sharing-schemes_brunjes-kiayias-et-al_2020.pdf) setting where there is incentive compatibility, i.e., each operator declares their actual cost.
-However, the heavy concentration at 340 and 170 ADA in the histogram suggests parameter inertia rather than truthful cost revelation or active competitive optimization; many operators simply retained the legacy 340 ADA floor following its reduction to 170 ADA.).
-Next plot shows the effect of a reduction in `minPoolCost` change in the pool operator gross reward.
+Consider a reduction in `minPoolCost` and that the operator declares $c_i=$`minPoolCost`.
+Note that this assumption contrasts with [Brünjes et al. (2020)](References/papers/reward-sharing-schemes_brunjes-kiayias-et-al_2020.pdf) setting where there is incentive compatibility, i.e., each operator declares their actual cost.
+However, the heavy concentration at 340 and 170 ADA in the [histogram](fig-min-pool-cost-644) suggests parameter inertia or active competitive optimization rather than truthful cost revelation.

+The next plot shows the effect of a reduction in `minPoolCost` change in the pool operator gross reward.

 <p align="center">
 <img src="plots/heatmap_operator_reward_c_cases.png" alt="Heatmap Operator Reward when c changes" width="80%">